GaryRunyon/School_District_Analysis/README.md

 Per the challenge:

 *** Recreate the district and school summary DataFrames.
-1) How is the district summary affected? - The district_summary_df is affected only by changes in the "% Passing Math" (from 75 yo 74%), the "% Passing Reading" (from 86 to 85%) and the "% Overall Passing" columns (65 to 64%).
-This is due to the relative size of the 9th grade class at Thomas High School as compared to all other classes in all other (14) schools.
+1) How is the district summary affected? - The district_summary_df is affected primaryily by changes in the "% Passing Math" (from 75 yo 74%), the "% Passing Reading" (from 86 to 85%) and the "% Overall Passing" columns (65 to 64%).
+The "Average Math Score dropped from 79.0 to 78.9 in the new analysis while the "Average Reading Score" stayed the same.
+This is due to the relatively small size of the 9th grade class at Thomas High School as compared to all other classes in all other (14) schools.
+At 4 grades per 15 schools, this would represent less than 1/60th of the data.
-2) How is the school summary affected? - Similarly, the school_summary_df is affected only by changes in the rows for Thomas High School, namely the "% Passing Math","% Passing Reading", and "% Overall Passing" columns.
+2) How is the school summary affected? - Similarly, the school_summary_df is affected most significantly by changes in the rows for Thomas High School, namely the "% Passing Math","% Passing Reading", and "% Overall Passing" columns.
 More specific changes are outlined below.